notexactlyawe/cameronmacleod.com/content/degree.md

 <div class="csdegree-course ">
   <summary>Name and link to full course description</summary>

-  Some information about the course, including searchable terms where appropriate.
+  Some information about the course, including searchable terms where appropriate and the main textbook used.
   <br /><br />
   Number of credits to give you an idea of how much depth each course has.
 </div>